 - Take a taxi or have a designated driver whenever you are out drinking

 - Consider serving non-alcoholic beverages when entertaining guests at your home

 These are, of course, a few of the risk factors.
 No matter how careful you are, it is not possible to avoid accidents altogether since the actions of another driver, bicyclist, pedestrian, or motorcycle rider can lead to a collision.

 If you ever find yourself in a collision and you are injured, contact a personal injury lawyer experienced with handling claims in St. Catharines to assist you to file your claim.
 Hiring a car accident lawyer experienced with accidents in St. Catharines increases your chances of winning.
-At Grillo Barristers, we know exactly how much you should seek in compensation from experience, the right channels to follow, and we have the resources and proven track-record to assist you in all aspects of your case.
+At Grillo Law, we know exactly how much you should seek in compensation from experience, the right channels to follow, and we have the resources and proven track-record to assist you in all aspects of your case.